pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 plot_balance(temp, "smokeintensity", t)
 ```

 In an ideal world we would have perfect balance across the treatment groups for each of the covariates.
 But if we have good balance we can use propensity scores in weighting schemes with models of statistical summaries so as to "correct" the representation of covariate profiles across both groups.
 If an individual's propensity score is such that they are highly likely to receive the treatment status e.g .95 then we want to downweight their importance if they occur in the treatment and upweight their importance if they appear in the control group.
 This makes sense because their high propensity score implies that similar individuals are already heavily present in the treatment group, but less likely to occur in the control group.
 Hence our corrective strategy to re-weight their contribution to the summary statistics across each group.
-Even more refinement is possible if the analyst removes or clips the observations based on the extremity of their propensity scores i.e. limit the propensity score to be no greater than some pre-specified boundary.
-Note that this is an _ad-hoc maneouver_ to compensate for lack of suitably regularising priors in the propensity model.
-This kind of move would reduce the noise in the ultimate re-estimate, but it buries a commitment which should be made explicit in the model.

 +++

-### Robust and Doubly Robust Propensity Scores
+### Robust and Doubly Robust Weighting Schemes

 We've been keen to stress that propensity based weights are a corrective.
 An opportunity for the causal analyst to put their finger on the scale and adjust the representative shares accorded to individuals in the treatment and control groups.
 Yet, there are no universal correctives, and naturally a variety of alternatives have arisen to fill gaps where simple propensity score weighting fails.
 We will see below a number of alternative weighting schemes.